Drake Thomas: Las Vegas Raiders

-After going unselected in the 2023 NFL draft, Thomas was signed by the Las Vegas Raiders as an undrafted free agent.
-He was waived on August 29, 2023.
+After going unselected in the 2023 NFL draft, Thomas was signed by the Las Vegas Raiders as an undrafted free agent on May 13, 2023.
+He was waived by the Raiders on August 29.

 Seattle Seahawks

 On August 30, 2023, Thomas was claimed off waivers by the Seattle Seahawks.
 He was placed on injured reserve on November 6.

-On July 18, 2024, Thomas was placed on the Active/Physically Unable to Perform (PUP) list.
+On July 18, 2024, Thomas was placed on the Active/PUP list.
 On August 12, he was removed from the PUP list after he passed his physical.
 He played in all seventeen 2024 games including 70% of the special teams snaps and a few dozen snaps on defense.
-In 2025 as of week 7 he has helped cover injured secondary players and also earned more playing time from his continued performance improvement.
-Through week 7 he played 50% of defensive snaps, recording 32 combined tackles,16 solo tackles as well as 2 sacks.
+In 2025 as of he helped cover injured secondary players and also earned more playing time from his continued performance improvement.
+Through Week 7 he played 50% of defensive snaps, recording 32 combined tackles,16 solo tackles as well as two sacks.
 He also still played 99 snaps on special teams.

+On January 3, 2026, Thomas intercepted Brock Purdy during a pivotal Week 18 matchup against the San Francisco 49ers to help Seattle win the division.
+He had six total tackles in Super Bowl LX, a 29–13 win over the New England Patriots.

+On March 11, 2026, Thomas re-signed with the Seahawks to a two-year, $8 million contract.